Judge gavel with rings on it

 Divorce can be a complex, confusing, and exhausting process, especially if you and your spouse have children or share property and assets.

-Divorce lawyer Donna Smiedt and her team can walk you through it and help protect your assets and your relationship with your children.
+Divorce lawyer Donna J. Smiedt and her team can stand by your side and help protect your assets and your relationship with your children.

 We Can Help In or Out of Court

-Divorce lawyer Donna Smiedt and her legal team offer thorough, compassionate legal advice to help you determine the best avenue for your case and achieve the best possible outcome.
+Divorce lawyer Donna Smiedt offers thorough, compassionate legal advice to help you find the best avenue for your case and achieve the best possible outcome.
 We can represent you in court and help file important documents so you don't miss your chance to fight for custody, visitation rights, or property.
-To speak with our attorneys, contact our firm or call (817) 572-9900
+To speak with our attorneys, call (817) 572-9900

 When Do You Need a Lawyer?